rails/rails/guides/source/testing.md

 $ bin/rails generate integration_test blog_flow
 ```

-It should have created a test file placeholder for us, with the output of the previous command you should see:
+It should have created a test file placeholder for us.
+With the output of the
+previous command you should see:

 ```bash
       invoke  test_unit